 If you’re considering fiberboard core flooring, you’re probably wondering what the differnce is between high density fiberboard and medium density fiberboard.
 To help you make an educated decision we have the break down on HDF vs MDF, and which will better suit your needs.

 What is HDF (High Density Fiberboard) Flooring?

-Also referred to as hardboard, a high density fiberboard (HDF) for flooring is a type of engineered wood product.
+There are three types of fiberboard flooring and highlighting on the HDF vs MDF comparison.
+HDF is referred to as hardboard, a high density fiberboard (HDF) for flooring is a type of engineered wood product.
 It’s made from wood fiber extracted from chips and pulped wood waste.
 HDF for flooring is similar but much harder and denser than particle board or medium density fiberboard (MDF) for flooring.
 It has a density greater than 50 pounds per cubic foot or 800 kg per cubic meter.
 This makes for a perfect stabilizing material for laminate floors and engineered hardwood flooring.

 What is MDF (Medium Density Fiberboard) For Flooring?